 Here’s a news flash: Flying with kids isn’t all that bad.
 Really.
 Airports have gotten a lot more family friendly even as airlines have gotten less so.
 These tips for navigating airports with kids will help, even at the height of the holiday rush.
-And the airline tips will help make the flight as good as it can be.
+And, once you’re onboard, use the airline tips to make the flight fun for everyone, you, your child and the passengers seated around you.

 Airports have gotten more family friendly.
 There are family bathrooms, nursing rooms, play areas for little ones, restaurants with high chairs and kid menus and apps to help you find it all.